-Most recently, Berman had a dual role as head of the financial institutions group for Europe, the Middle East and Africa (Emea) and global head of public sector banking.
+Most recently, Berman had a dual role as head of the financial institutions group for Emea and global head of public sector banking.

 Godfrey has been the acting head of securities services since the sudden death of Cian Burke in May, alongside his position as global chief operating officer (COO) for the business.